The Snow Brigade Takes on the Secret Heated Driveway Fortress

 “Yeah,” came the reply.
 “That doesn’t look right.”

 “No talking in the ranks!” the sergeant howled.
+He raised his hand slowly and then threw it down to his side.
 “Okay, first wave, hit the ground!
 Go, go, go!”

 The blanket of snowflakes fell onto the concrete, but shrieks and screams filled the air.
 The snowflakes were gone.
 They disappeared.
 One after another the snowflakes hit the pavement before letting out a yelp and trickling away.
-The snow was disarmed, turning into little droplets that drained away from the driveway.
+The snow was disarmed, turning into little droplets that drained down the driveway and into the gutter.

 The timid private was now nothing more than a small drop of water.
-He nudged the droplet next to him.
+He recognized the droplet next to him and gave him a hard nudge.
 “Positive thinking, aye?
 Just think it will be ice cold and it will be ice cold, aye?
 Pfft.
 Positive thinking, my lilly white icicle!”

-“Uh yeah man.
-Total bummer,” came the reply.
+“Yeah man.
+Like, total bummer,” came the reply.

 “C’mon!” the stubborn sergeant hollered.
 “Waves two and three.
 Hit ‘em hard!”